TL;DR

 Physical activity is one of the most potent anti-anxiety and antidepressant tools available.

-The 'always-on' culture is a primary driver of burnout.
+The 'typically-on' culture is a primary driver of burnout.
 Reclaim your downtime.

 By buying PMI or Life insurance from us, you may also benefit from discounts on other types of insurance cover, helping you build a comprehensive protection portfolio affordably.

 The private medical insurance UK market is complex.
 Dozens of providers offer hundreds of policy combinations, each with different terms, limits, and exclusions.
-Trying to find the best policy on your own can be overwhelming and time-consuming—the last thing a busy entrepreneur needs.
+Trying to find a strong fit for your needs on your own can be overwhelming and time-consuming—the last thing a busy entrepreneur needs.

 Don't leave your most valuable asset—your health—to chance.
 Let an expert guide you to the right protection.